CalebFenton/CalebFenton.github.io/source/_posts/how-does-dalvik-handle-this-registers.md

 ```

 The test code outputs the expected `5` with no errors or warnings.
 It makes sense that a register should be able to hold a reference to anything, but the only way to be absolutely sure (without closely examining the source) is to test it.

+## Summary

+Now you know the `p0` register can be re-purposed within code, but more importantly you've hopefully also picked up some techniques for testing hypotheses.
+If you're doing a lot of low-level Smali analysis, it's really handy to know how to translate Java to Smali and how to execute DEX files directly on the command line.